areebmajeed/fernico/README.md

  - Areeb Majeed - [http://areebmajeed.me/](http://areebmajeed.me/)
  - Other contributors - https://github.com/areebmajeed/fernico/graphs/contributors

+If you would like to get your name listed here, hit me an email at **hello at volcrado dot com**.

 ## License ##

 Fernico is a open-sourced framework released under the **[MIT License](https://opensource.org/licenses/MIT)**.